ietf-dmsc/Charter/dmsc-charter.md

 1).
 Use Case and Requirements Document: A document detailing representative use cases, scenarios, and the functional and non-functional requirements for dynamic multi-agent collaboration.

 2).
-Architecture Document: A document describing the architecture for enabling collaboration among AI agents, focusing on communication, coordination, discovery, interoperability and security.
+Architecture Documents: The documents describing the infrastructure and protocol architecture for enabling collaboration among AI agents, focusing on communication, coordination, discovery, interoperability and security.

 3).
 Protocol Specifications: Specifications for key protocols to enable dynamic agent registration, discovery, request routing, and secure communication.

 4).
 Security Considerations: A document outlining security challenges and solutions, particularly in heterogeneous, multi-agent environments.

 5).
-OAM Best Practices: A document on best practices for managing and maintaining AI agents in collaborative environments.
+OAM Best Practices: The documents on best practices for managing, maintaining and monitor AI agents performance in collaborative environments.

 ### **5. Proposed Milestones**